The Steps To Painting Over Smoke Damage On Your Walls/CeilingsJeremy Holderness

 Now that you've properly cleaned and blocked the stain you can go ahead and apply two coats of your favorite interior latex paint.
 Of course, you'll need to follow normal interior house painting steps, as well as steps for any caulking, patching, or other prep work that needs to be done.

-If you're located in the Greater Tampa, Florida area and would like some assistance with painting over smoke, soot, or nicotine stains on your walls/ceilings please give us a call at 813-570-8800, visit our 'Contact Us' page, or click on the button below to have us contact you.
+If you're located in the Pittsburgh, Pennsylvania area and would like some assistance with painting over smoke, soot, or nicotine stains on your walls/ceilings please give us a call at 813-570-8800, visit our 'Contact Us' page, or click on the button below to have us contact you.